anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Supported environment {#sup-env}

-BRSKI-AE is intended to be used in domains that may have limited support of on-site PKI services and comprises use cases like the following.
+BRSKI-AE is intended to be used in domains that may have limited support of on-site PKI services and comprises application scenarios like the following.

 * There are requirements or implementation restrictions that do not allow using EST for enrolling LDevID certificates.